Please note, this programme is an enrichment and an application should be made in addition to the student’s A Level course options.

 Students will be asked to perform one piece on their instrument for up to five minutes.
 No accompanist will be provided (applicants may bring their own should they wish).

-In addition to the 15 places offered, 10 students will be placed on the reserve list and will be offered a place should any student offered the programme decline their place by Tuesday 23 April 2019, or if no acceptance is received by that date.
+In addition to the 15 places offered, 10 students will be placed on the reserve list and will be offered a place should any student offered the programme decline their place.

 The allocation of music programme places is regarded by the governors as final.